SteeltoeOSS/Documentation/api/v4/configuration/encryption-resolver.md

 ## Custom encryption

-You can use your own Encryption algorithm by implementing the ITextDecryptor interface:
+You can use your own encryption algorithm by implementing the ITextDecryptor interface:

 ```csharp
 public class MyDecryption: ITextDecryptor